Hands-on, short-term database administration for nonprofits. Just-right support, when you need it most.

 As an organization that works for social change, you know change is inevitable.
 Program needs shift, fundraising goals evolve, and leadership changes hands.
 In those cases, there is often a plan for what to do next, who needs to know what, and how to be sure your nonprofit keeps humming.
 But is the same true for your database?

-Even with good processes in place, program and staff changes can set a nonprofit back or off-course entirely from their database journey.
+Even with good processes in place, program changes and staff departures can set a nonprofit back or off-course entirely in their database journey.

 Maybe your database administrator is moving on to a new opportunity.
 Maybe they got a promotion but don't have capacity to train their replacement.
-Maybe you're rolling out a new project and need to scale your database quickly, with extra support.
+Maybe you're rolling out a new project and need to scale your Salesforce instance quickly, with extra support to make it happen.
 Or maybe you simply want some extra guidance to be sure your database is prepared for future changes, with clear documentation and transparent processes.

 This is where the Database Sherpa Outpost program comes in.
-This new service provides hands-on, database administration, hiring assistance, and more for times when growth or transition calls for extra help.
+Through Outpost, we offer highly-skilled and short-term database administration, hiring assistance, and more for times when growth or transition calls for extra help.

 Support to Help You Refuel When Change Happens